 Bear in mind that the actual time you’ll harvest depends on your area’s soil conditions and the prevailing weather.
 So if you grow Asiatic garlic this time and harvest in late May, it doesn’t mean this will be the case in the next season.

-How To Cure And Store Garlic
+How to Cure and Store Garlic

-While you can use the bulbs that you’ve just harvested in your recipes, the flavor and odor will be quite pungent.
+While you can use the bulbs you’ve harvested in your recipes, the flavor and odor will be quite pungent.
 So if that’s not something you can stomach, you should cure garlic bulbs first.

 Curing is done immediately after you harvest garlic from your garden.
 This is done to get rid of excess moisture to improve the storage life of garlic.
 In the process, the flavors improve as well.
 Consequently, you can comfortably eat garlic raw or cooked.

-Prepping And Cleaning The Bulbs
+Prepping and Cleaning the Bulbs